Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Water Resilience

-Water resilience is the ability of a water system—whether a river basin, city, industry, or ecosystem—to anticipate, absorb, adapt to, and recover from disturbances, while maintaining its essential functions and evolving towards new, sustainable equilibria.
+Water resilience is the ability of a basin, city, industry or ecosystem to anticipate, absorb, adapt to and recover from water-related shocks such as droughts and floods while maintaining its essential functions.

 Water Scarcity Footprint (AWARE)

-The Water Scarcity Footprint (WSF) based on AWARE (Available WAter REmaining) is a Life Cycle Impact Assessment (LCIA) indicator that weights freshwater consumption by the local water scarcity of the river basin where the use occurs.
+The Water Scarcity Footprint based on AWARE (Available Water Remaining) is a Life Cycle Impact Assessment indicator that weights freshwater consumption by the water scarcity of the basin where the use occurs.

 Water Dependency Index (WDI)

-The Water Dependency Index (WDI) measures the proportion of the total water footprint of a territory, sector, or company that is met through imported virtual water.
+The Water Dependency Index (WDI) measures the share of a territory's, sector's or company's total water footprint that is satisfied through imported virtual water.

 Water Footprint Assessment (WFA)